-- Write a letter to the Board of Directors clearly identifying the grievance. - At least one Board of Directors will meet to discuss the grievance and course of action. - At least one Board of Directors and the Director (where the Director is not involved in the complaint) will arrange a meeting to discuss the grievance with the parent.
+- Write a letter to the Board of Directors clearly identifying the grievance. - At least one Board of Directors will meet to discuss the grievance and course of action. - At least one Board of Directors and the Director (where the Director is not involved in the complaint) will arrange a meeting to discuss the grievance with the parents.
 The contents of the meeting will be documented.
-The meeting will clearly identify the complaint, negotiate possible solutions, identify the solution, and record an action plan.
-A copy of meeting minutes will be given to the parent.
-The minutes will be signed by the Board of Directors and the parent.

-- At least one Board of Directors and the Director will meet with the educator/s concerned and a resolution and action plan will be discussed.
-The meeting will be minuted and the staff member and Board of Directors will sign the record of the meeting. - Board of Directors will meet again with the parent to discuss the outcomes of the meeting with the educator/s. - A mutually agreed resolution will be found, changes to policies and procedures may occur and the educator may have their performance reviewed under the educator appraisal system.
-The parent who made the grievance will receive a letter clearly outlining the resolution and outcomes of the grievance procedure. - If the person making the complaint is not satisfied with the outcome of the grievance procedure than they may lodge a complaint to the Ombudsman or the Office of Child Care.
+The meeting will clearly identify the complaint, negotiate workable solutions, identify the solution, and record an action plan.
+A copy of the meeting minutes will be given to the parents.
+The Board of Directors and the parents will sign the minutes. - At least one Board of Directors and the Director will meet with the educator/s concerned and a resolution and action plan will be discussed.
+The meeting will be minuted and the staff members and Board of Directors will sign the record of the meeting. - The Board of Directors will meet again with the parents to discuss the outcomes of the meeting with the educator/s. - A mutually agreed resolution will be found, changes to policies and procedures may occur and the educator may have their performance reviewed under the educator appraisal system.
+The parent who made the grievance will receive a letter clearly outlining the resolution and outcomes of the grievance procedure. - If the person making the complaint is not satisfied with the outcome of the grievance procedure, then they may lodge a complaint to the Ombudsman or the Office of Childcare.